Murderess: The Winnie Ruth Judd Story

 Murderess: The Winnie Ruth Judd Story is an all-puppet, feature-length narrative film that retells the story of Phoenix's infamous trunk murders of 1931.

 The film, written and directed by Scott Coblio, was produced in Los Angeles between 2004 and 2007 on a shoestring budget.

 Release

-The film premiere was held on October 11, 2007, at the " Little Theater " in Rochester, New York, as the centerpiece of the " Image Out Festival " of that year.
+The film premiere was held on October 11, 2007, at the Little Theater in Rochester, New York, as the centerpiece of the ImageOut LGBTQ+ Film Festival of that year.

-After the premier, the running time was cut by 22 minutes to 71 minutes.
+After the premiere, the running time was cut by 22 minutes to 71 minutes.

 Murderess then traveled to Phoenix, home of the Trunk Murder case, where it played at The Trunk Space venue: a coffee house/art gallery named after the case.
 The screening, in front of key figures in the case, was held to coincide with the anniversary and time of the murders.
 The event is now held annually at the venue.

 Credits

 Art direction and miniature set design were carried out by L.A. artist J. Reto.

 Winnie Ruth Judd was voiced by Joy Nash, with other characters voiced by Michael Kricfalusi, Fabrice Uzan, Trent Walker, among others.

 Opening and closing themes were supplied by Squires of the Subterrain, and were written by Chris Zajkowski.